henryshunt/c-aws/readme.md

-# C-AWS
-The aim of this project was to develop, from scratch, an automatic weather station with a wide range of sensors and in-depth data visualisation, using cheaper non- and semi-professional sensors and data logging equipment, that was comparable to existing commercial systems.
-This repository contains the code for the weather station unit itself, and is designed to run on Linux Stretch Lite on a Raspberry Pi.
+The aim of the C-AWS project was to develop, from scratch, an automatic weather station (AWS) system with a range of sensors as well as data visualisation, using cheaper non- and semi-professional sensors and data logging equipment, that was comparable to existing commercial AWS systems.
+This repository contains the code for the weather station unit itself, a Raspberry Pi running Linux Stretch Lite.

-# Dependencies
+# Usage
-These dependencies are relative to a fresh install of Raspbian Stretch Lite.

-- `RPi.GPIO` -- `sudo apt-get install python3-rpi.gpio`
-- `picamera` -- `sudo apt-get install python3-picamera`
-- `pytz` -- `sudo apt-get install python3-tz`
-- `gpiozero` -- `sudo apt-get install python3-gpiozero`
-- `apscheduler` -- `sudo apt-get install python3-apscheduler`
-- `Adafruit_GPIO` -- `sudo pip3 install Adafruit_GPIO`
-- `astral` -- `sudo pip3 install astral`
-- `flask` -- `sudo pip3 install flask`
-- `python-daemon` -- `sudo pip3 install python-daemon`
+- Run `setup.sh` with sudo privileges to download and install all required dependencies.
+- Open the file `/etc/rc.local` and add two new lines before the `exit 0` line.
+These automatically start the software when the system boots:
+    - `cd <path to c-aws directory>`
-- `spidev` -- `sudo apt-get install python-spidev`
+    - `sudo python3 main.py`